EvidentSolutions/dalesbred/README.md

     :::java
     Injector injector = Guice.createInjector(new DataSourceDatabaseModule(), new MyOtherModule());

+When using either of the Guice modules, you'll also get automatic support for using `@Inject` in the results returned from database.

-See the Javadoc of the modules to see what how they are configured.
+See the Javadoc of the modules for details of their configuration.

 SqlQuery vs. query parameters
 -----------------------------